-- The trucking company – In some instances, the trucking company could also be partly liable for a truck accident.
-For example, if an investigation determines that the trucking company failed to perform due diligence in hiring the driver, failed to provide adequate training, failed to supervise the driver, forced them to violate federal Hours of Service regulations, or neglected to perform regular maintenance on the truck, they might bear some responsibility for the accident as well.
+- The trucking company – In some instances, the truck company could also be partly liable for a truck accident.
+For example, if an investigation determines that the trucking company failed to perform due diligence in hiring the driver, failed to provide adequate training, failed to supervise the driver, forced them to violate federal government Hours of Service regulations, or neglected to perform regular maintenance on the truck, they might bear some responsibility for the accident as well.
 If the negligent trucker was an employee, the trucking company would be vicariously liable.

 - The truck’s owner – In some cases, trucks are leased by trucking companies and owned by third parties.
 If the truck is owned by a third party and the owner supplied the trucking company with a defective truck, they might also be partly liable.

-- A third-party maintenance company – If the trucking company outsources maintenance and inspection duties to a third-party company and that company neglects to perform those duties, they could also potentially have some liability.
+- A third-party maintenance company – If the truck company outsources maintenance and inspection duties to a third-party company and that company neglects to perform those duties, they could also potentially have some liability.

 - Cargo owners and loaders – When cargo loaders fail to correctly secure the cargo in a truck, the load can start to shift around.
 That can throw off a truck’s center of gravity and result in an accident.
 If cargo loaders were negligent, then they could also be liable.

 What is the Statute of Limitations for Truck Accident Claims in Indiana?